Cavaliers vs. Nets: Betting Trends, Record ATS, Home/Road Splits

 Cavaliers Betting Records & Stats

-- Cleveland's games this season have gone over this contest's total of 218.5 points 37 times.
+- Cleveland and its opponents have scored more than 218.5 points in 38 of 74 games this season.

-- Cleveland's outings this year have an average total of 218.8, 0.3 more points than this game's over/under.
+- Cleveland's contests this year have an average total of 218.8, 0.3 more points than this matchup's over/under.

-- So far this season, the Cavaliers have compiled a 40-33-0 record against the spread.
+- So far this season, the Cavaliers have put together a 41-33-0 record against the spread.

 Cavaliers vs. Nets Over/Under Stats